 Here’s a hands-on video I put together.
 Click play – I darn you.

 There is a slight learning curve when using the hardware for the first time.
 Setting up at home is easy, but pulling off the transaction at the store with a long line of people waiting behind you is another thing.
 The charge case is a little bulky compared to my standard otter box case.

 What I Love

 The app set up is very easy.
-Adding cards is very simple and easy to categories them.
+Adding cards is very simple and easy to categorize them.
 The charge case does offer a boost to your dying phone.
-When I first set it up with my phone I had 45% battery life, after plugging in the charge case it quickly boosted my phones charger to over 85% in under a half hour.
-During my first test to pay with LoopPay I had no issues at the grocery and retail store, other than my own initial learning curve.
+When I first set it up on my phone I had 45% battery life, after plugging in the charge case it quickly boosted my phone’s charger to over 85% in under a half hour.
+During my first test to pay with LoopPay, I had no issues at the grocery and retail store, other than my own initial learning curve.

 Why you Should buy a “LoopPay” Device

 If you are in the market for a virtual wallet LoopPay offers some great features.
 It can be used at roughly 90% of all U.S. locations that take credit cards and that is far greater than the other virtual wallets on the market, The app itself is easy to use and hardware features a charging case the will breathe life back into a dying phone.
 There are a number of reviews for LoopPay, but I found the Consumer Reports to be the most informative.